MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **Issilent** - False if UI was shown; true if it was a background event.

+- **oneauth_AadAccountCount** - Shows the count of unique AAD accounts in the device.

 - **oneauth_Activeflights**- The list of flights that are active in the session, used for AB testing.

 - **oneauth_api** - Specifies the public API of OneAuth that was invoked.